Display Solutions for Smart Terminals

 When a catalog module may work

-If the terminal uses a standard landscape layout, operates under controlled indoor lighting, and has no strict requirements for touch integration, cover glass, or front structure, a catalog module may be acceptable.
-When proportions, front design, brightness, touch, or long-hour stability matter, a custom engineering approach is usually the safer choice.
+If the terminal uses a standard landscape panel, operates under controlled indoor lighting, and has no strict requirements for touch integration, cover glass, brightness or front structure, a catalog module may be acceptable.
+When proportions, front design, visibility, touch, mounting or long-hour stability matter, a custom engineering approach is usually safer.

 When Engineering Support Creates the Most Value

-These situations typically require the LCD module to be developed around product design, not adapted afterward.
+These situations typically require the LCD module to be developed around the terminal product design, not adapted after the enclosure and front panel are already fixed.

 Non-standard proportions

-The terminal’s appearance relies on vertical, ultra-wide, or bar-type layouts.
+The terminal appearance relies on vertical, ultra-wide, bar-type or custom-format display layouts.

 Mixed-light environments